What’s the difference between the first-timer and the regular traveller in Morocco? The latter one will rarely order cappuccino, espresso or latte.

-Café Noir is simply a small cup of espresso.
+In the Moroccan cafés, locals order two kinds of coffee, either Coffee Noir or Nous Nous.
+Café Noir is a small cup of espresso.
 Nous Nous is made from half milk, half espresso.
 You will not find Nous Nous name in the menu, as it is an Arabic way to say “half-half”.
 So, if you ask for it, Moroccans know they can serve you as a local, not as a tourist.

 Want neither espresso, neither milky coffee?
 Ask for a Caffè Americano – an espresso with added hot water.
 Similar as in the Mediterranean countries, where a cup of coffee always means espresso.

 In many local places, you will get a glass of tap water; in others, a small bottle of water is already included in the price.
 And don’t forget a little tip even for one drink.

 In Morocco, the takeaway coffee culture isn’t popular.
 Moroccans love sitting down in a cafe and chatting.
 They can spend long hours in café smoking cigarettes, reading magazines, watching TV, making business deals and drinking coffee/tea.
 Even when Starbucks opened in Marrakech, I rarely see people walking with their plastic coffee cups.

 For centuries, the Moroccan coffee shops are a mainly male domain.
 You would rarely see Moroccan women sitting in a local cafe with her female friends.
 Why?
 Morocco is a Muslim country with a conservative society where men are not allowed to sit with women in the same room, only if they are married or related.
 In cafés, men do business, smoke cigarettes, watch TV or meet with friends while women do things between themselves usually in the privacy of someone’s house.